 A growing trend over the last decade has been to add a ‘garden room’ to your house.
 These standalone structures sit halfway between an outbuilding and a permanent dwelling and can be wired for electricity.
 They are easy to construct and cost a lot less than a traditional extensions while providing vital extra space for that coveted craft studio, home gym, office or guest bedroom.
 They can be configured in all sorts of ways and customised to suit your needs, and don’t require any upheaval in your current living space.

 If the flow of a space isn’t working, you can transform the layout completely by removing non-load bearing walls – it’s not a huge job, but it can really make a big difference to the look, feel and uses of your home.
+Best of all add more space when you’ve outgrown your home.
 Walls are the physical parameters that dictate the scale and size of your useable space, and also determine what fixtures and furniture you can use – so taking them out give you a blank page to redesign a space better suited to your needs that will of course add more space.

 If expensive building works really aren’t a possibility, then considering swapping out key pieces of furniture and a simple clutter busting exercise can really help.
 Getting rid of inherited pieces that you no longer need, and opting for compact furniture that is specifically designed to perform multiple functions or stow away when not in use can help add more space.
 Look at things such as a folding dining table, or sofa beds to really make your space adaptable.
 You could replace traditional chairs with ottomans that function as a table or seating and also contain hidden storage.
 With so many people facing this problem, there’s a whole world of cleverly designed solutions out there.